The Lifespan of Cleaning Products

 Does bleach expire?

-What about unopened cleaning products?
+What about unopened products?

 HOW LONG DO UNOPENED CLEANING PRODUCTS LAST?